mzhalechian/mzhalechian.github.io/_pages/teaching.md

 * **Economic Decision Making (IOE 201)** - Fall 2020
   * A core undergraduate class in both in-person and online sections.
   * Teaching evaluation: **4.9 out of 5**
+  * Winner of the Rackham Outstanding Graduate Student Instructor Award, 2022

 ### **Recitation Instructor, University of Michigan**
 ___